jenniferjacobs/fireandlion/template.md

 ---
+# Complete the following four frontmatter items
-title: Portfolio template
+title:
+category:
+excerpt: ""
+image:
 ---

+# This is a template for a portfolio story

 ![Main image]({{site.baseurl}}/images/bookdash-20150527.jpg)
 {:.feature-image}

-# This is a template for a portfolio story

 This is the story of the job.